When it comes to your content marketing strategy, blogging should be home base.

 Think of all your forms of content as investment strategies, and your library of content as your investment portfolio.
 Sure, you have to diversify, but be sure to make blogging your primary investment.

 Why?
+You’ll get the most traffic.
 Your blog is like a content hub.
-You can use it to share the other types of content your're creating, like a podcast.
+You can use it to share the other types of content you're creating, like a podcast.

 If you do create YouTube videos, you can also embed those in your blog posts.